VoteIT/voteit_devel_buildout/README.rst

 If you don't have commit rights to the VoteIT repositories, you might need to change the [sources] urls in buildout.cfg

 Install a copy of Python so we don't mess with the system Python.
+Also upgrade the local pip and setuptools

-  virtualenv .
+  virtualenv . -ppython2.7
+  source bin/activate
+  pip install --upgrade setuptools pip

-Run bootstrap process.
+Install buildout and run bootstrap process.
 See http://buildout.org for more info.

-  bin/python bootstrap.py

-A buildout file should now have been created - We'll run it to build the server

-  bin/buildout
+  pip install zc.buildout
+  buildout

 Have a cup of [tea|coffee]...
 As buildout runs, it will fetch the voteit.core package and put it in the src directory